docker/docs/deploy/rbac/basics-create-subjects.md

 ### Create users manually

 New users are assigned a default permission level so that they can access the cluster.
-To extend a user's default permissions, add them to a team and [create grants](./usermgmt-grant-permissions/).
+To extend a user's default permissions, add them to a team and [create grants](./basics-grant-permissions/).
 You can optionally grant them Docker EE administrator permissions.

-To manally create users in the Docker EE UI:
+To manally create users in UCP:

 1. Click **Users** under **User Management**.
 2. Click **Create User**.